4 fiction writing tips for planning and writing your next novel

 Ah, the blank page.
 So full of promise, waiting only for your inspiration and hard work to become something unique and wonderful.
 Or, if you’re like many of us, it’s an intimidating void.
 How do you take that great idea for a book out of your head and put it on the page?
 Relax.
 Take a deep breath.
 It’s all going to work out fine.

 There are as many different approaches and tips to writing novels together as there are kinds of books.
-But when planning a novel, there are certain steps that apply whether you’re writing a novel, a children’s story, a comic or any narrative form.
-Although nonfiction books share some similar steps with fiction (research and organization in particular), they’re quite different overall, so we’ll just focus on fiction story planning.
+But when planning and writing a novel, there are certain steps that apply whether you’re writing a novel, a children’s story, a comic or any narrative form.
+Although nonfiction books share some similar steps with fiction (research and organization in particular), they’re quite different overall, so we’ll just focus on fiction writing and story planning.

-Refining your idea
+1. Refining your idea

 When story planning for your novel, the first thing you absolutely must be able to do is to describe your concept clearly and succinctly.
 You probably have a lot of stuff floating around in your head right now: Some characters, a key scene, maybe some title ideas.
 But when you strip all of that away, what is your story about?
 Can you state it in a single sentence?